-Pursuant to Appendix 27 to the Main Board Listing Rules issued by The Stock Exchange of Hong Kong Limited ("Criteria"), the Company is responsible for the preparation of the ESG report in accordance with the HKEX listing rules Appendix 27 Environmental, Social and Governance Reporting Guide (2020) (referred as "applicable criteria" thereafter).
+Pursuant to Environmental, Social and Governance Reporting Guide ("ESG Guide") as set out in Appendix 27 to the Main Board Listing Rules issued by The Stock Exchange of Hong Kong Limited, the Company is responsible for the preparation of the ESG report in accordance with the ESG Guide.
 This responsibility includes the design, implementation and maintenance of internal control relevant to the preparation of ESG report that is free from material misstatement, whether due to fraud or error.

-Our Independence and Quality Control
+Our Independence and Quality Management